ember-learn/ember-blog/content/the-ember-times-issue-201.md

 ## [Advanced template support in Intellij Idea 💻](https://github.com/patricklx/intellij-emberjs-experimental)

-In Intellij Idea the support for Ember.js templates has been quite lacking, Especially compared to vscode [(Un)Stable Ember Language Server](https://marketplace.visualstudio.com/items?itemName=lifeart.vscode-ember-unstable).
-With [intellij-emberjs-experimental](https://github.com/patricklx/intellij-emberjs-experimental), [@patricklx](https://github.com/patricklx) added many features to the [original plugin](https://github.com/Turbo87/intellij-emberjs) to improve the UX of working/coding with templates.
-Search for the addon named `Ember Experimental.js` and give it a try.
-Note, you will need to disable or remove the other Ember.js plugin to prevent conflicts.
+In Intellij Idea Ember.js templates haven't been fully supported.
+This is notable when compared to vscode where the [(Un)Stable Ember Language Server](https://marketplace.visualstudio.com/items?itemName=lifeart.vscode-ember-unstable) is available.

+With [intellij-emberjs-experimental](https://github.com/patricklx/intellij-emberjs-experimental), [@patricklx](https://github.com/patricklx) has added many features to the fantastic [original plugin](https://github.com/Turbo87/intellij-emberjs) to improve the UX of working/coding with templates.

+If you're interested in trying out these new features give the experimental plugin a try.
+Note, you will need to disable or remove the original intellij-emberjs plugin to prevent conflicts.

 This plugin adds: